 Who hasn’t done a bus tour around a city before?
 I think pretty much everyone has done that at least once.
-But what if you had the opportunity to see the main attractions in London while enjoying the most delicious meal with wine pairing?
+But what if you had the opportunity to cruise the famous streets of London while enjoying the most delicious meal with wine pairing?
 Does that sound like your kind of thing?
 Great!
 Keep reading.

 Bustronome have created a great concept where you can enjoy a gourmet meal while taking in the most beautiful views of London.
 Bustronome is essentially a fancy restaurant on wheels.
-The restaurant is on the top floor of a double-decker bus with a state of the art panoramic glass roof and windows, so you don’t miss out on all the sights.
+The restaurant is on the top floor of a double-decker bus with a state of the art panoramic glass roof and windows, so you don’t miss out on the famous London landmarks.
 A highlight of the experience is going through Tower Bridge and looking up!

 But the food is also a great highlight.
 It is all cooked in the downstairs area of the bus.
 It’s British cuisine with a French twist while using fresh and seasonal produce, so the menu changes depending on the season.

 I had the dinner service, which included a glass of champagne on arrival and a six-course meal with wine pairing.
 My favourite dishes were the crab and artichoke gateau with tobiko in a light crab and wasabi sauce, and the strawberry and ginger pavlova with ginger sorbet.
 Truly mouthwatering!